cmichi/gtfs-visualizations/README.md

 `log(trips_happening_on_this_shape_id)`.
 All trips in the GTFS feed are counted (not just days or a week).

-__Project status:__ Works!
+__Project status:__ The project works with Processing 2.2.1, but is no longer actively maintained.
 You will find information on how to generate a visualization for a custom GTFS feed below the gallery:
 [How to generate a visualization](#how-to-generate-a-visualization).

 __Known problems:__ The GTFS parser currently loads the GTFS in memory.
 This means large GTFS feeds will cause problems, if your machine does not provide sufficient RAM.
+There are issues when running the sketch in Processing 3.x.

 ## Gallery